Anthony-Hoopkins/rs-node-crud-ap/README.md

 Use: Node.js v20.11.0 LTS
-run command: npm run build - for build run command: npm run start:dev - for server run
+run command: npm run build - for build run command: npm run start:dev - for server run                  The Server started on port: 4000

+For dev environment mode: run command: npm run start:dev-env     The Server started on port: 4001 For dev environment mode: run command: npm run start:prod-env    The Server started on port: 4003

+You can change env/.dev.env or env/.prod.env ports and rerun it for change server ports

 API endpoints: